 As we grow older, our health tends to deteriorate.
 Our blood vessels clog up, our circulation slows down, our hearts lose strength, we have problems with our joints, and we tend to tire more easily.
 It’s only natural – but so are the things we can do to prevent this from happening.

 How Swedish scientists managed to cut heart deaths by over 50%

 Leading Swedish cardiologists have published a sensational study showing how easily they were able to reduce cardiovascular mortality by over 50% among a large group of town villagers.

-Medical history is being written these days in a hamlet called Kisa just outside of Linköping in the southeastern region of Sweden.
+Medical history is being written these days in a community called Kinda not far from the university city Linköping in the southeastern region of Sweden.
 Some of Sweden’s leading cardiologists have conducted a study on 443 of the elderly town villagers and discovered, much to their own surprise, that a novel treatment which has never been tested before reduces the risk of dying from heart disease by over 50 per cent.
 Considering that cardiovascular disease is the number one killer in Western countries, this discovery is quite a sensation.